Maui Forest Bird Recovery Project

 Avian Disease

 Hawaiʻi’s native forest birds evolved in isolation over millions of years, resulting in an extraordinary example of adaptive radiation.
 These birds developed without the many threats that are now present on the islands.
 Alongside devastating impacts from introduced rats, mongoose, and feral cats, Hawai‘i’s native birds also face a unique and deadly threat: non-native avian diseases spread by invasive mosquitoes.
-Lacking natural defenses, two diseases—Avian Malaria and Avian Pox—have caused extinctions and extreme population declines among native forest birds.
+Lacking natural defenses, two diseases — Avian Malaria and Avian Pox — have caused extinctions and extreme population declines among native forest birds.

 While avian malaria is common and often mild in other parts of the world, this disease has devastated Hawai‘i’s native honeycreeper populations across the islands.
 Controlling mosquitoes is essential to preventing the spread of disease and giving Hawaiʻi’s honeycreepers a chance at recovery.

+We work to give Hawaiʻi’s honeycreepers a chance at survival.
 Mosquito control is essential to prevent the spread of disease.
-We work to give Hawaiʻi’s honeycreepers a chance at survival.

 Mosquitoes and the Hawaiian Islands

-Most native Hawaiian honeycreepers now only survive in high-elevation native forests.
-On Maui, these forest areas are largely found on the northeastern slopes of Haleakalā, above ~5,000 feet (~1,200 m) elevation, where cooler climates limit mosquito populations.
 Species like kiwikiu and ‘ākohekohe once thrived in low and mid-elevation forests but are now restricted to a tiny sliver of their historic range due to mosquito-borne diseases.
-Although some suitable habitat remains at lower elevations, it is largely uninhabitable; birds venturing lower in elevation are likely to become infected and die.
-Climate change is exacerbating this crisis; as rising temperatures allow mosquitoes and disease to invade higher elevations, this shrinks the already limited range of Maui’s native forest birds.
+Although some suitable habitat remains at lower elevations, these areas are largely uninhabitable.
+Birds venturing lower in elevation often become infected with avian malaria and die.
+Climate change is exacerbating this crisis.
+As rising temperatures allow mosquitoes and disease to invade higher elevations, this shrinks the already limited range of Maui’s native forest birds.

 image of mountain and birds